 While active RFID licensing costs are typically bundled with the software, passive RFID technologies often require ongoing licensing costs that go toward support and software upgrades.
 These can be quite expensive, so be sure to account for this cost before you select a passive RFID technology.

-Passive readers are more complex than active readers due to their extensive cabling, antennas, etc. And because the passive readers are fairly large, they’re at greater risk of being snagged or bumped, which could lead to costly maintenance issues over time.
+As mentioned above, passive readers are more complex than active readers due to their extensive cabling, antennas, etc. And because the passive readers are fairly large, they’re at a greater risk of being snagged or bumped, which could lead to costly maintenance issues over time.

 Active RFID systems are less complex, but their tags do include batteries.
-This means the tags will need to be maintained every several months to every few years, depending on their life expectancy.
+This means the tags will need to be maintained anywhere from a few months to every few years, depending on their life expectancy.

-If you choose to purchase an active or passive RFID solution from an integrator, you’ll likely pay a premium over what you would pay going directly to the technology solution provider.
+If you choose to purchase an active or passive RFID solution from an integrator, you’ll likely pay a premium over what you would pay if you were to go directly to the technology solution provider.
 That said, integrators often have teams of experts available to help you select the best technology to fit your problem, which could make the additional expense worth it.

-If you would like some additional information about AirFinder, and how other organizations have saved by switching to from more costly RFID or RTLS systems, feel free to contact us.
+If you would like some additional information about AirFinder, and how other organizations have saved on the cost of RFID RTLS systems, feel free to contact us.
 We’ll be happy to help you during your research and planning.